statichunt/statichunt/content/ssg/gatsby.md

 url: "/gatsby-themes"

 examples_page_title: Gatsby Examples
-examples_meta_title: Hand-Picked Gatsby Examples
+examples_meta_title: Gatsby Website Examples - Statichunt
-examples_description: Best Gatsby Website Examples
+examples_description: A collection of Astro Website examples to inspire the creation of your next online Projects.
-examples_content:
+examples_content: "Check out the showcase of a variety of Gatsby website examples.
+Get inspired about building your next web project on the Gatsby static site generator."
 examples_url: "/gatsby-examples"

 draft: false